Loadable Modules - Extending the mesibo Platform

 } mesibo_message_params_t;

-• groupid - Group ID should be specified when sending a message to a group, 0 for one-to-one messages.
+• groupid — Group ID for group messages; 0 for one-to-one messages

-• expiry - Message Expiry for an outgoing message (time to live), in seconds
+• expiry — Time-to-live for outgoing messages, in seconds

-• to_online - Send the message only if the recipient is online
+• to_online — If set, deliver only if the recipient is currently online

 typedef struct mesibo_user_s {